-Pivot Assessments for Reading and Math
+Pivot Assessments for ELA

-Pivot assessments are administered twice per year in K-4.
+Pivot assessments are administered twice per year in 1-4.
 These are taken in the computer lab and results are used by teachers for instructional purposes.
-Pivot assessments in grades 3 and 4 mirror the content seen on the ISTEP+.
+Pivot assessments in grades 3 and 4 mirror the content seen on the ILEARN ELA and Mathematics assessments.
 Pivot provides immediate, actionable data and is linked to instructional resources for further practice and intervention relative to state standards.
-The Pivot assessments help educators to understand student strengths and weaknesses, as well as, view accurate reports for individual students and whole-group instruction.
+The Pivot assessments help educators to understand student strengths and weaknesses, as well as view accurate reports for individual students and wholegroup instruction.
+Kindergarten uses benchmark checklists assessments as an alternative to Pivot.